0xdr30/wdisplays/README.md

 It's intended to be the Wayland equivalent of an xrandr GUI, like [ARandR].

-### ~~ I'm using Sway, why aren't my display settings saved when I log out?
+### I'm using Sway, why aren't my display settings saved when I log out?

-Sway, like i3, doesn't save any settings unless you put them in the config file.
-See man `sway-output`.
-If you want to have multiple configurations depending on the monitors connected, you'll need to use an external program like [kanshi].
-Integration with that and other external daemons is planned.
+This fork fixes that.

 ### How do I add support to my compositor?